LokuKakkar/Lyrify/README.md

 ## Read The Song lyrics as veried by MusixMatch
 ![image](https://github.com/LokuKakkar/Lyrify/assets/98534834/5f8e2c51-06e5-4d48-be2b-633880f31438)

-## Translate song lLyrics to your choice of Language on the go
+## Translate song lyrics to your choice of Language on the go
 ![image](https://github.com/LokuKakkar/Lyrify/assets/98534834/754e3f4f-ae6f-4e00-a0fd-c0cf6d4cc44d)

 ## Search for Tracks, Artists, Playlists and Albums